 And researchers say even though they use the most prescription drugs, older people are consistently excluded from clinical drug trials.
 This is in spite of the fact that they metabolize drugs differently.

 As damaging as social attitudes can be, ageism takes on life-threatening implications in the medical environment.

-Older people’s reactions to medications or symptoms of disease can be misread by health care providers as dementia, leading to wrong diagnoses and missed opportunities for treatments.
+Older peoples’ reactions to medications or symptoms of disease can be misread by health care providers as medical conditions, such as dementia or Parkinson’s, leading to wrong diagnoses and missed opportunities for treatments.

-These very real issues, and their impact on seniors can be seen through the experiences of patients.
+These very real issues and their impact on seniors can be seen through the experiences of patients and their doctors.